Die Hermannsschlacht (Kleist): Reception

 Other performances of this version of the text in Dresden, Leipzig, Hamburg, Stuttgart and Graz in 1861, and festival performances the fiftieth anniversary of the Battle of Leipzig in 1863 in Karlsruhe and Kassel were also unsuccessful.
 Another version by Rudolf Genée arose in 1871, after the war against France and was first performed in Munich.

 Only with the productions of the Berlin Schauspielhaus and the Meiningen Court Theatre in 1875, did the piece gain popularity with the audience.
 The Meininger staging was by recourse to the original Kleist, playing a convincing ensemble, and the crowd scenes stylistically impressive.
-Altogether there were 103 performances in 16 German-speaking stages, with the last toured in 1890 to St. Petersburg, Moscow and Odessa.
+Altogether there were 103 performances in 16 German-speaking stages, with the last toured in 1890 to Saint Petersburg, Moscow and Odesa.
 Meiningen staged 36 performances.

 Last with the Berlin performance in 1912, for the centennial anniversary of the liberation wars, attended the premiere of the imperial family, which was Hermann battle as a patriotic drama.
 In the First World War, shows were interrupted by the latest news from the Western Front.
 For the period of National Socialism, the Hermann battle reached a political climax, just for the 1933/34 season are 146 performances demonstrated/performed.
-Therefore, the piece after 1945 was only rarely performed, only the Harz mountain valley theater in the GDR, there were 1957 with a production of political bias against the United States and its Western allies.
+Therefore, the piece after 1945 was only rarely performed, only the Harz mountain valley theater in the GDR, 1957 there was a production with political bias against the United States and its Western allies.